-When first starting out, we received wholesale quotes for Egyptian cotton sheets which were higher than retail prices found in many New Zealand stores.
+When starting out, we received wholesale quotes for Egyptian cotton sheets which were higher than retail prices found in most New Zealand stores.
 Was this efficiency of scale?
 We had no idea.

 New to the industry and worried we were being ripped off, we talked to other manufacturers, but they all told us the same thing; low-cost Egyptian cotton sheets are most likely fake, and once manufactured, there's no way to prove authenticity.

-In fact, in early 2017, the Cotton Egypt association got so tired of the practice, they used a new DNA test to test products from New York stores and discovered 90% of the 'Made in Egypt' products they tested, didn't contain any Egyptian cotton.
+In fact, in early 2017, the Cotton Egypt association got so tired of the practice, they used a new DNA test to test products from New York stores and discovered 90% of the Egyptian cotton products they tested, didn't contain any Egyptian cotton.

-Asian manufacturers (including India) often manufacture Egyptian cotton products but blend Egyptian cotton with another cotton, or don't use Egyptian cotton at all.
+Manufacturers in some countries often make Egyptian cotton products but blend Egyptian cotton with another cotton, or don't use Egyptian cotton at all.

 Enter cotton DNA testing

-Others including JC Penny and Bed, Bath & Beyond have reportedly launched investigations into their product lines.
+Others including JC Penny have reportedly launched investigations into their product lines.

-Although larger retailers have suggested this is all a mislabeling problem, it's been going on for at least a decade.
-And in our experience, the industry has long known that low priced Egyptian cotton either means low-quality cotton or fake Egyptian cotton.
+Although these retailers have suggested it's all a mislabeling error, the practice has been going on for at least a decade.
+And in our experience, the industry has long known that low priced Egyptian cotton either meant low-quality Egyptian cotton or fake Egyptian cotton.
 This was one of the first things we were confronted with, so if brands, retailers and others in the industry aren't aware, it's because they're not asking questions.

 What to look for?